• Home

 Midjourney consistently produces my favorite results of all of the image generators on this list.
 The images it creates seem more coherent, with better textures and colors—and overall, the results are just more interesting and visually appealing.
 In particular, people and real-world objects look more lifelike and natural than they do with other AI image generators, at least without lots of prompting, and the latest versions can even get hands kind-of right.
 It's telling that it was the first AI image generator to win an art competition.

-As for those quirks: by default, every image you generate is posted publicly in Midjourney's Discord and can be viewed on your profile on the website.
+Still, as you can probably guess, Midjourney isn't totally free of quirks: by default, every image you generate is posted publicly on Midjourney's Explore page and can be viewed on your profile.
 It gives everything a cool community aspect, but it means that anyone who cares to look can see what you're creating.
 While not necessarily a problem for artists, this might be a dealbreaker if you're looking to use Midjourney for business purposes.

-If all this sounds confusing, don't worry.
-Midjourney's help docs are really good and walk you through getting started as well as all its advanced features, like the different model versions, upscaling your images, blending multiple images, and using different parameters to control things.
+If things still sound a bit confusing, don't worry.
+Midjourney's help docs are really good and walk you through getting started with both the web app and Discord, and they show you how to control all its various features, from selecting model versions and upscaling to using character references and its personalization tools.
 Once you understand the different options, the results you can get are genuinely amazing.

 Midjourney's free trials are currently suspended because of the overwhelming number of people trying to use it, but they're occasionally reinstated for a few days.
 If you miss a free trial window, the Basic Plan starts at $10/month and comes with 3.3 hours of GPU time per month, or around 200 images.
 You also get the option to buy additional GPU time, and you can use your images commercially.